-Respiratory syncytial virus (RSV) is the main cause of acute lower respiratory infections in infants and young children [27], with almost all children having been infected by two years of age [14, 31] and an estimated 0.5-2% of infants requiring hospitalisation due to infection [23].
-One recent study estimated that, in 2005, 33.8 million new episodes of RSV occurred worldwide in children younger than five years of age [27].
+Respiratory syncytial virus (RSV) is the main cause of acute lower respiratory infections in infants and young children [31], with almost all children having been infected by two years of age [14, 38] and an estimated 0.5-2% of infants requiring hospitalisation due to infection [26].
+It has been estimated that in 2005, 33.8 million new episodes of RSV occurred worldwide in children younger than five years of age [31].
 Symptoms of RSV range from those of a cold to more severe afflictions such as bronchiolitis and pneumonia [14].
-While mortality due to RSV infection in developed countries is low, occurring in less than 0.1% of cases [38], few data have been published about RSV morbidity and mortality in developing countries [40].
-However, estimates of the hospitalisation costs are substantial [18, 36, 42], making RSV a significant economic and health care system burden.
+While mortality due to RSV infection in developed countries is low, occurring in less than 0.1% of cases [45], few data have been published about RSV morbidity and mortality in developing countries [47].
+However, estimates of the hospitalisation costs are substantial [18, 43, 49], making RSV a significant economic and health care system burden.

-Newborn infants are typically protected from RSV infection by maternal antibodies until about six weeks of age [12], and the highest number of observed RSV cases occur in children aged six weeks to six months [8, 33].
-Immunity to RSV following an infection is short-lasting, and reinfection in childhood is common [24].
-Few studies have been undertaken to investigate transmission of RSV among adults, but it is thought that infection can occur throughout life [9, 19] and that, in older children and adults, RSV manifests as a mild cold [14, 20].
-RSV has been identified as a cause of mortality in the elderly, with documented outbreaks in aged-care settings [17, 37]; one such study found that up to 18% of pneumonia hospitalisation in adults aged above 65 years may be due to RSV infection [16].
+Newborn infants are typically protected from RSV infection by maternal antibodies until about six weeks of age [13], and the highest number of observed RSV cases occur in children aged six weeks to six months [9, 40].
+Immunity to RSV following an infection is short-lasting, and reinfection in childhood is common [28].
+Few studies have been undertaken to investigate transmission of RSV among adults, but it is thought that infection can occur throughout life [10, 20] and that, in older children and adults, RSV manifests as a mild cold [14, 23].
+RSV has been identified as a cause of mortality in the elderly, with documented outbreaks in aged-care settings [17, 44]; one such study found that up to 18% of pneumonia hospitalisation in adults aged above 65 years may be due to RSV infection [16].
+I think we should leave this paragraph in, as I've made it explicit that the vaccine is targeting newborns.

-In temperate climates RSV epidemics exhibit distinct and consistent seasonal patterns.
-Most RSV infections occur during the cooler winter months, whether wet or dry [40], and outbreaks typically last between two and five months [15, 28].
-In a number of temperate regions, a biennial pattern for RSV cases has been identified [4, 25, 34].
-In tropical climates, RSV is detected throughout the year with less pronounced seasonal peaks, and the onset of RSV is typically associated with the wet season [32, 40].
+In temperate climates, RSV epidemics exhibit distinct and consistent seasonal patterns.
+Most RSV infections occur during the cooler winter months whether wet or dry [47], and outbreaks typically last between two and five months [15, 32].
+In a number of temperate regions, a biennial pattern for RSV cases has been identified [4, 29, 41].
+In tropical climates, RSV is detected throughout the year with less pronounced seasonal peaks, and the onset of RSV is typically associated with the wet season [39, 47].

-Immunoprophylaxis with the monoclonal antibody Palivizumab, while not preventing the onset of infection, has proven effective in reducing the severity of RSV-related symptoms [35].
+Immunoprophylaxis with the monoclonal antibody Palivizumab, while not preventing the onset of infection, has proven effective in reducing the severity of RSV-related symptoms [42].
 However, prophylaxis is expensive and generally only administered to high-risk children, with recommendations varying across jurisdictions.
 There is currently no licensed vaccine to prevent RSV infection, despite about 50 years of vaccine research.
-Recent research has focused on the development of live attenuated vaccines; several such vaccines are being evaluated in clinical trials, with other vaccines in preclinical development [13, 18].
-With the possibility of an RSV vaccine becoming available, mathematical models can be powerful tools for planning vaccination roll-out strategies.
+Recent research has focused on the development of particle-based and subunit vaccines; several such vaccines are being evaluated in clinical trials, with other vaccines in preclinical development [34, 36].
+With the possibility of an RSV vaccine becoming available, mathematical models are powerful tools for assessing the impacts of different vaccine characteristics.